 ClinGen is an NIH-funded central resource that defines the clinical relevance of genes and variants for use in precision medicine and research under the auspices of gene and variant curation expert panels.
 ClinGen is an approved source of valid scientific evidence to support the clinical validity of genotype-phenotype relationships in the Food and Drug Administration’s regulatory review of genetic and genomic tests.

 The goal of dGTEx is to build a widely available resource of human developmental gene expression in different tissues, including brain, from children for use in basic and clinical research. dGTEx will also establish a tissue bank to help researchers further understand how gene expression is regulated over the course of human development from birth through adolescence. dGTEx extends the work of the Genotype-Tissue Expression (GTEx) initiative, which catalogued gene expression patterns in tissues from adults, to provide a comprehensive understanding of gene expression changes across the lifespan.
 Also visit https://dgtex.org/ .

 - DS Connect®: The Down Syndrome Registry

-This patient registry is a secure, web-based national resource for storing and sharing demographic and health information about individuals with Down syndrome.
-The Registry helps identify those with Down syndrome who might be eligible to take part in research studies or clinical trials and connect them with the researchers leading those studies.
+This patient registry is a secure, web-based international resource for storing and sharing demographic and health information about individuals with Down syndrome.
+The registry helps identify those with Down syndrome who might be eligible to take part in research studies or clinical trials and connects them with the researchers leading those studies.
 DS-Connect facilitates the creation of cohorts for the INCLUDE initiative.

-- HEAL (Helping to End Addiction Long-termSM) Initiative
+- Helping to End Addiction Long-termSM (HEAL) Initiative

 - HEALthy Brain and Child Development Study